pinojs/pino-pretty/Readme.md

   feed, to the formatted log line.
 - `--errorProps` (`-e`): When formatting an error object, display this list of properties.
 The list should be a comma-separated list of properties Default: `''`.
+  Do not use this option if logging from pino@7.
+Support will be removed from future verions.
 - `--levelFirst` (`-l`): Display the log level name before the logged date and time.
 - `--errorLikeObjectKeys` (`-k`): Define the log keys that are associated with error like objects.
 Default: `err,error`.